stylHco/PracticalTest/README.md

 # Add Data to the Database (Optional)

-In case you want to add some dummy data to the database and see how works I made a simple SQL file that cou can find under `Scripts/DataGeneration.sql`.
+In case you want to add some dummy data to the database and see how works I made a simple SQL file that you can find under `Scripts/DataGeneration.sql`.
 You can run this sql file in you preferred Management application (SSMS, Azure Data Studio) and automatically will generate a few data for Departments and Employees.

 # Rider

-Make sure that the run/debug widget `top/right` (assuming default UI layout) is populated with 3 options:
+Make sure that the run/debug widget `top/right` (assuming default UI layout) is populated with 2 options:

 * `Practical: http`
 * `Practical: https`